Jesus said nothing about how we should organize our churches or church services. But he did explain his vision for his followers, and it is beautiful.

-Jesus talks about the church
+Jesus talks about “the church”.

-And I tell you, you are Peter, and on this rock I will build my church, and the gates of Hades will not prevail against it.
-(Matthew 16:18)
+“And I tell you, you are Peter, and on this rock I will build my church…” (Matthew 16:18)

 “If another member of the church sins against you, go and point out the fault when the two of you are alone.
 If the member listens to you, you have regained that one.
 But if you are not listened to, take one or two others along with you, so that every word may be confirmed by the evidence of two or three witnesses.
 If the member refuses to listen to them, tell it to the church; and if the offender refuses to listen even to the church, let such a one be to you as a Gentile and a tax collector.”
 (Matthew 18:15-17)